carl-wallace/pbyk-book/src/3_gui.md

     <img src="screenshots/pre_enroll.png">
 </div>

+The YubiKey Serial Number field is a drop list and will feature multiple options when multiple YubiKeys are available.
+When a different device is changed, the form displayed by the app may change to match the state of the newly selected device.

 ### Enroll

 Next, the Purebred Agent will affirm the hash value displayed following pre-enrollment to establish trust in the device and will provide an Enrollment OTP.